 \subsection{Hybrid QNN using CUDA-Quantum}

 The hybrid Quantum Neural Network (QNN) integrates classical deep learning with quantum computing elements to enhance feature extraction and representation learning~\cite{10247886}~\cite{narkedimilli2025comparativeanalysisblackhole}.
-CUDA-Quantum accelerates parameterized quantum circuits in our framework to process complex, high-dimensional data efficiently.
+In our framework, CUDA-Quantum accelerates parameterized quantum circuits to efficiently process complex, high-dimensional data.
 The architecture starts with fully connected layers that preprocess inputs into a format suitable for quantum operations.
-This processed data is then fed into quantum layers that use parameterized Rx and Ry rotations across a multi-qubit system, with the parameter shift rule enabling practical gradient propagation.
+The processed data is then fed into quantum layers that implement parameterized Rx and Ry rotations across a multi-qubit system, with the parameter-shift rule enabling practical gradient propagation.
 The hybrid QNN achieves superior feature representation by merging classical and quantum computations and lays the groundwork for sophisticated, explainable astrophysical models~\cite{chen2024multi}.